n0dzzz/ConsolePlus/README.md

 ConsolePlus is a library for C++ that contains functions to help develop C++ Console Projects.

+<h1> Installation </h1>

+--- Download the source code or a release version.

 <h1> Documentation </h1>

 <h2> Functions </h2>